MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 > In JMESPath, strings are always surrounded by single quotes (`'`).
 If you use double quotes as part of a string in a filter predicate,
 > you'll get empty output.

 JMESPath also has built-in functions that can help with filtering.
 One such function is `? contains(string, substring)`, which checks to see if a string contains a substring.
 Expressions are evaluated before calling the function, so the first argument can be a full JMESPath expression.
-The next example finds all VMs using SSD storage for their OS disk:
+The following command finds all VMs using SSD storage for their OS disk:

 ## [Cmd](#tab/cmd)
 ```cmd